 “Unofficial” AA History

 This unofficial history of AA spans the period 1932-1971.
 Please give it a moment to fully load up because the page includes videos and high-definition images.
-This history is being provided as general information and has not been independently validated, nor does this post constitute Stony Brook Freethinker group approval or endorsement of the provider […]
+This history is being […]

 Book Review: A Secular Sobriety

-With a leap of areligious imagination, Dale K., author of A Secular Sobriety – including a secular version of the first 164 pages of the Big Book, has shared his story of secular recovery in AA and rewritten the first 164 pages of the Big Book from a non-religious, secular point of view.
-Check out […]
+With a leap of areligious imagination, Dale K., author of A Secular Sobriety – including a secular version of the first 164 pages of the Big Book, has shared his […]

 The Birthplace of Secular AA

 The first secular AA meeting specifically for atheists and agnostics was held in Chicago.
 Quad A began meeting in 1975, and is still going strong today!
-Visit their website and read what the Chicago Tribune had to say about this groundbreaking group.
-Quad-A is the most common reference for group meetings attended mostly by atheists, agnostics, and […]
+Visit their website and read […]

 Group Logo – Watcha Think?